stellar/stellar-protocol/sep-template.md

 Type:  *Memo*

 ## Rationale
 Adaptiing Stellar to the full IPFS multihash requires changes to the storage budget for memos, with additional cost of programming.
 Adding a memo option of today's IPFS hash minimizes cost and schedule.
 The incremental change promises data to drive future decisions regarding Stellar and IPFS.
-If true multihash capability is implemented in another SEP, MemoIPFS_Qm will be deprecated.
+If true multihash capability is implemented in another SEP, MemoIPFS_Qm can be deprecated.

 ## Backwards Compatibility
 This SEP does not introduce backward incompatibility.